 BOARD OF DIRECTORS

-Tigest Alemu is the Executive Director for Community Options, Inc. in Rockville, a national nonprofit that provides community-based options for residential for children, adult, and employment support services to people with disabilities living in Montgomery County.
+Tigest Alemu is the State Director of Maryland at Community Options, Inc., a national nonprofit that develops housing and employment supports for people with disabilities

 She has over 15 years of experience working in the adult disability services industry, with specific expertise in managing community engagement, quality assurance, and housing operations initiatives.
-Tigest previously served as the Director of Program Support services at the Jubilee Association of Maryland.
+Tigest previously served as the Director of Program Support services at the Jubilee Association of Maryland and as the Community Options Executive Director in Rockville.

 Tigest was born in Ethiopia and grew up in Delaware, where her parents reside.
 She holds a Bachelor of Arts from the University of Baltimore and a Master's in Business Administration in Healthcare and Finance from Wilmington University.
 She is also a graduate of 2018 Leadership Montgomery's Emerging Leaders, a graduate of the University of Delaware's National Leadership Consortium on Developmental Disabilities, and a certified interviewer for the Council on Quality and Leadership.